cfpb/consumerfinance.gov/docs/installation.md

 # export DATABASE_URL=postgres://cfpb@localhost/cfgov
 ```

-And then uncomment the line that tells Django to use Postgres:
+And then uncomment the line that tells Django to use SQLite:

 ```bash
 export DATABASE_URL=sqlite:///db.sqlite3